 - Fertilizer Needs: Give a half-strength 14-14-14 or 10-10-10 fertilizer once per week for slightly less vigorous growth but more flavorful leaves.

 - How to Harvest and Use: If you’re only harvesting a little basil, pick off a few leaves from around the plant, rather than cutting a whole stem.
 If you’re collecting a larger amount, harvest from the top going down, cutting stems back by a third.
 Use basil fresh or lightly cooked.
+You can read our full guide on what to do with basil for more tasty basil tips.

 Mint is hardy and grows quickly, making it a plant best grown in a pot—ideal for an indoor herb!